26 Nov Mines and Money London 2019: Day two round-up

 The industry-renowned Mines and Money conference kicked off in London yesterday, confirming its status as Europe’s premier mining investment event with over 600 investors and 150 mining companies of various sizes in attendance during its 17th year in the UK capital.

 The 2,000+ strong attendees buzzed around the exhibitor floor and main stage over the course of day one and returned in greater numbers today.
-Day two kicked off with a welcome address from the TSX Group’s head of business development – global mining, Dean McPherson, delivering a welcome address outlining how Toronto remains the home of global mining financing.
+Day two kicked off with the TSX Group’s head of business development – global mining, Dean McPherson, delivering a welcome address outlining how Toronto remains the home of global mining financing.

 The first big debate of the day focused on the question of whether equity financing is dead in the mining space.
 A five-star team of experts, including Anglo Pacific CEO Julian Tregor and IBK Capital’s president and CEO Michael White, unpicked the bones of this topic